revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 ------

-7. Can you predict the minimum and maximum size S3 bucket?
+7.Can you predict the minimum and maximum size S3 bucket?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)